-What is the Agile Project Management Process?
+What Is the Agile Project Management Process?

 Step 1: Pre-planning

-Step 2: Plan initial sprint
+Step 2: Plan the initial sprint

-Step 3: Execute initial sprint
+Step 3: Execute the initial sprint

-Step 4: Hold sprint review
+Step 4: Hold a sprint review

-Step 5: Repeat steps 3 & 4
+Step 5: Repeat steps 3 and 4